harmony-one/h/progress/alaina-furstenberg.md

+2024-12-09 Mon: Sync with the pump one eng team, will begin beta testing tomorrow.
+Continuation of the docs and disclaimer, based off pump.fun's.
+Elonxcountry quote tweet

+---

+2024-12-08 Sun: Attendance of the ONE Show.

+2024-12-07 Sat: Harmony community tweet recap on [X]().

+2024-12-06 Fri: Writing of the pump one disclaimer and working on the docs.
+Sync with Theo and Tenacious on the upcoming ONE Show.
+[Promotion](https://x.com/harmonyprotocol/status/1865200491476717576) of the ONE Show this Sunday.

+2024-12-05 Thu: [Tweet](https://x.com/harmonyprotocol/status/1864801878179221729) sharing team photo from the holiday party.

+2024-12-04 Wed: Team holiday get together.
+[Tweet](https://x.com/harmonyprotocol/status/1864421843266097498) about the future of memes from elonxcountry

 2024-12-03 Tue: Continuation of pump one documentation.
 Elonxcountry quote tweet.
 Set up of Theo and Phillip's X space on Sunday on the upcoming yield enhancer.

 2024-12-02 Mon: Editing and uploading of NotebookLM podcast of the November newsletter to [Youtube](https://youtu.be/HXHLdgd2Y6s?si=Y5yLFY6lA7q9uKyI).
 [Thread](https://x.com/harmonyprotocol/status/1863744419318599964) on the Novemeber newsletter.
 Sync with Li and the eng team on the pump one launch plan.
 My action items include: beginning the disclaimer and documentation for the platform.